In This Article

 Strategies to Safeguard Assets

-Here are ways to keep your assets safe during hyperinflation:
+Here are ways to keep your assets safe during inflationary pressure:

 1. Put your money in real estate.
 This asset often does well when prices rise.

 2. Buy gold and other stuff we can touch and hold.
-They also tend to do better in a time of high inflation.
+They also tend to do better in a time of higher inflation.

 3. Look at TIPS.
 The U.S. Treasury ties their interest rate to inflation, so they go up when the inflation rate goes up.